BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Find all images or filter for one.md

 Find a specific image or a list of all images

+---

 ## Prerequisites

----

-1. An HTTP client library or app to make API Calls, such as postman [link](https://www.getpostman.com/)
-1. Always use host of: : `https://clientapi.benchmarkemail.com`
-1. RESTful collection found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)
-1. Any free or paid Benchmark Email Account will have a needed API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)
+1. A free or paid Benchmark Email account. t will have your secured API token.  [link](https://ui.benchmarkemail.com/Integrate#AP)
+1. Always use host of: `https://clientapi.benchmarkemail.com`
+1. An HTTP library or HTTP app, such as postman [link](https://www.getpostman.com/), to make API calls

 ## Solution

-<sub>using the Benchmark API v3.0 RESTful endpoints</sub>
+<sub>using the Benchmark API v3.0 RESTful endpoints.
+All our RESTful endpoints documentation found on [web](https://developer.benchmarkemail.com/) or [github](https://github.com/BenchmarkEmail/RESTful-API-v3/tree/master/Postman%20Collections)></sub>

 1. Make a request to get all or specific images [link](https://developer.benchmarkemail.com/#d20428c2-b8d2-dc82-bc02-2855b51816a4)